-SLAuS 530 contains further guidance on the extent of testing.
+SLAuS 5305 contains further guidance on the extent of testing.

-A29.
+- A29.
 Because of the inherent consistency of IT processing, it may not be necessary to increase the extent of testing of an automated control.
-An automated control can be expected to function consistently unless the program (including the tables, files, or other permanent data used by the program) is changed.
+An automated control can be expected to function consistently unless the IT application (including the tables, files, or other permanent data used by the IT application) is changed.
 Once the auditor determines that an automated control is functioning as intended (which could be done at the time the control is initially implemented or at some other date), the auditor may consider performing tests to determine that the control continues to function effectively.
-Such tests might include determining that:
+Such tests may include: testing the general IT controls related to the IT application. - A30.
+Similarly, the auditor may perform tests of controls that address risks of material misstatement related to the integrity of the entity's data, or the completeness and accuracy of the entity's system-generated reports, or to address risks of material misstatement for which substantive procedures alone cannot provide sufficient appropriate audit evidence.
+These tests of controls may include tests of general IT controls that address the matters in paragraph 10(a).
+When this is the case, the auditor may not need to perform any further testing to obtain audit evidence about the matters in paragraph 10(a). - A31.
+When the auditor determines that a general IT control is deficient, the auditor may consider the nature of the related risk(s) arising from the use of IT that were identified in accordance with SLAuS 315 (Revised 2019)6 to provide the basis for the design of the auditor's additional procedures to address the assessed risk of material misstatement.
+Such procedures may address determining whether:

-&lt;sup>4 SLAuS 530, Audit Sampling
+5 SLAuS 530, Audit Sampling